How to Reduce Latency for ISPs and Subscribers

 End users can easily measure their network latency by running a speed test.
 CloudFlare is a recommended option, as it shows not only upload and download speeds, but also measurements for latency under load, jitter, and packet loss.
 It’ll even rate your current network quality for online gaming and video streaming.

-Netflix’s fast.com is another good option that shows loaded latency as well as internet speed.
 Loaded latency (or latency under load) is the measurement of latency when the network is busy (e.g. during peak time or when multiple users in the home are online at the same time).
-A high loaded latency time is an indicator of bufferbloat.
+High latency is an indicator of bufferbloat.

 Side-by-side screenshots of speed tests showing latency under load.